kubernetes/website/content/en/blog/_posts/2018-12-04-kubeadm-ga-release.md

 ### kubeadm survey

-SIG Cluster Lifecycle has put together a survey for kubeadm.
-It's available at [https://bit.ly/2FPfRiZ](https://bit.ly/2FPfRiZ).
-The purpose of the survey is to collect community feedback about kubeadm for the sake of future improvement.
+Although kubeadm is GA, the SIG Cluster Lifecycle will continue to be committed to improving the user experience in managing Kubernetes clusters.
+We're launching a survey to collect community feedback about kubeadm for the sake of future improvement.

+The survey is available at [https://bit.ly/2FPfRiZ](https://bit.ly/2FPfRiZ).
 Your participation would be highly valued!

 ### Thanks to the community!